DynamoDS/RefineryPrimer/1-introduction/1-05_an-example-of-generative-design.md

 ### Generate

 The designer would use the computer to help him/her generate a series of designs falling within the specified range.
 Some designs will be short and wide, others will be tall and thin, but each will satisfy the user-defined constraints.
-This is key, as many designs can be generated very quickly, much more than any human could feasibily examine.
+This is key, as many designs can be generated very quickly, much more than any human could feasible examine.

 > Let's imagine the computer looked at 20 different values for each of : length, width, height, table/leg material combinations.
 The resulting solution space would be 20 _20_ 20 \* 20 = 160,000 designs, which is way too many options for a person to reasonably evaluate.